Everything You Need to Know About the Ashok Stambh

 What is the History of the Ashoka Stambh?

-Ashoka (reigned from c.
-265 BCE to 238 BCE) was a prominent emperor in ancient India; he was the first ruler to have united the landmass almost to the extent that it is today.
+Ashoka was a prominent emperor in ancient India; he was the first ruler to have united the landmass almost to the extent that it is today.

-Till the Kalinga War of c.
-262-c.
-261 BCE, during the eighth year of his reign, Ashoka was said to have been a warring emperor, constantly picking battles and wars with neighboring countries/dynasties to expand his own kingdom.
-After the war at Kalinga (the present-day Orissa), he was said to have seen the errs of his ways and converted to Buddhism, renouncing war altogether.
+Till the Kalinga War, during the eighth year of his reign, Ashoka was said to have been a warring emperor, constantly picking battles and wars with neighboring countries/dynasties to expand his own kingdom.
+After the war at Kalinga (the present-day Orissa), he was said to have seen the errors of his ways and converted to Buddhism, renouncing war altogether.
 Throughout his kingdom, he was said to have erected several pillars with the Ashoka capital, with edicts inscribed on each of them about the Dharma or way of life.

 The first Ashoka Stambh of India was erected at Sarnath in the present-day state of Uttar Pradesh.
 This has now become the national emblem of the country in the present day.